Multi-Objective Quantum Power System Redispatch: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We provide a principled formalization of the Re-Dispatch problem in the framework of quadratic unconstrained binary optimization. \item We devise a novel normalized version of the unbalanced penalty method for integrating inequality constaints into any {\QUBO}, by incorporating restrictions of the underlying Taylor expansion. \item We formulate a novel $\alpha$-Expansion algorithm for optimizing very large Re-Dispatch instances.
-In particular, we integrate the temporal adjacent state switching constraint that arises as part of the problem formulation into the splitting procedure and not into the objective function.
-This allows us to find solutions to problems for which standard splitting techniques fail. \item We explain how open source \emph{simbench} data can be used to construct Re-Dispatch problem instances. \item Finally, numerical experiments are conducted which confirm our theoretical considerations, and show that our proposed approach allows us to address problem sizes that are otherwise infeasible. \end{itemize}
+Therefore, our contributions will involve and developing a formulation and an approach for finding solutions to the power system redispatch problem using AQC.
+More specifically, our contributions can be summarized as follows: \begin{itemize} \item We provide a multi-objective formalization of the redispatch problem in the framework of {\QUBO}. \item We devise a novel normalized version of unbalanced penalty for integrating inequality constraints into any {\QUBO}, by leveraging restrictions known of the problem. \item We formulate a novel $\alpha$-Expansion algorithm for optimizing very large redispatch instances.
+In particular, we integrate the temporal adjacent state switching constraint that arises from the problem formulation into our iterative algorithm procedure and not into the objective function. \item We conduct numerical experiments which confirm our theoretical considerations, and show the applicability of our approach in~\cref{sec:multi-obj} for applying scalarization weights from small problem sizes to larger problem sizes. \item Finally, we show that our proposed approach allows us to address problem sizes that are otherwise infeasible on current day quantum annealers by applying our approach on a D-Wave Advantage System 4.1 quantum annealer. \end{itemize}